pace-neutrons/resolution_functions/docs/source/howtos/add_version.rst

 Using YAML files
 ^^^^^^^^^^^^^^^^

-It is currently impossible to simply append a new :term:`version` to an existing :term:`instrument`.
+It is currently impossible to dynamically append a new :term:`version` to an existing :term:`instrument`.
 It is necessary to create a new instrument YAML file into which the new :term:`version` can be placed.
 This can be done in two ways: